Luc4sCRW/RCRP-restrictedzone/README.md

 # UPDATES

 Updates for scripts are always announced on the Discord server.
-So feel free to join the Discord server to stay up to date. - I wont use the “Releases” feature of GitHub.
+So feel free to join the Discord server to stay up to date.

 # *** LICENSE ***